Uniminutoarduino/RaspyControlLab/README.md

 In this folder, you will find the bash scripts to start the video streaming, the Janus WebRTC server, and the node.js to the real-time plotter.

 - If you want to change the video rate, go to the file "startbashffmpeg.sh".
-- If you want the start process of Janus go to the file startbashjanus.sh.
+- If you want the start process of Janus, go to the file startbashjanus.sh.
-- Finally, if you want to change the access to the plotter employing node.js and redis, go to the files "startbashnode.sh" and "servidorwsHX.js".
+- Finally, if you want to change the access to the plotter employing node.js and Redis, go to the files "startbashnode.sh" and "servidorwsHX.js".

 11. **Reboot your Raspberry Pi.**